open-voice-interoperability/website/site/content/industry-advisor-council/_index.md

       solutions for commercial uses.
 Previously, Brenda served in the U.S. Air Force, including policy work from the Pentagon and U.S. State Department.
       She is a 2014 graduate of George Mason School of Law.
+  - heading: Leigh Clark
+    imageUrl: >-
+      /img/open-voice-network-ovon-voice-worthy-of-user-trust-industry-advisor-council-leigh-clark.jpg
+    text: "Leigh Clark is a lecturer in Human-Computer Interaction at Swansea University.
+His research examines people's interactions with voice and text-based conversational interfaces and how design choices impact use experience and user behavior.
+His ongoing work investigates the important dimensions of trust in voice assistant interactions and how to include underrepresented demographics like people who stammer.\r He is the co-founder of the Conversational User Interfaces (CUI) conference series and continues to work as a member of its steering committee."
 ---